- Solicitor approved

 Most of our competitors sell grazing agreements that are either short term common law tenancy agreements or agricultural leases that restrict the tenant to using the land for the single purpose of feeding livestock.

-This grazing agreement is different, in that it is a contract to take what grows on the land rather than a license to occupy.
-Because it gives the licensee no rights of occupation, the land owner concedes far fewer rights than he or she would do under a grazing lease.
+This agreement is different, in that it is a contract to take what grows on the land rather than a license to occupy.
+Because it gives the licensee no rights of occupation, no exclusive possession, no renewal rights and no succession rights, the land owner concedes far less than he or she would do under a grazing lease.

 This agreement can be used for livestock of any type, including sheep, horses and cows.
 It is suitable if there is a shed, shelter or barn on the land, but the building must be used for the animals only and no provision can be made for the upkeep of the building by the tenant.
 The landlord must maintain the land and buildings.